Avian influenza (bird flu, avian flu) — the disease, its impacts and our work.

 Thanks to the efforts of birdwatchers using BirdTrack, our volunteers and supporters, on the ground responses to the virus are informed by the best available evidence of wildbird numbers and movements.

 - This information is used to assess the current risk that avian influenza poses to different species groups, which is used to guide BTO ringing activities.
+Our decisions about ringing activities during the outbreak are separate from those of the Country Nature Conservation Bodies.

-Assessing vulnerability of bird species
+Assessing the vulnerability of bird species

-- This is particularly relevant in the case of our breeding seabirds, which tend to be long-lived, slow to reach sexual maturity and, as a consequence, slow to recover from substantial losses.
+- This is particularly relevant in the case of our breeding seabirds, which tend to be long-lived, slow to reach sexual maturity and, as a consequence, slow to recover from substantial population losses.

 Looking ahead: BTO’s HPAI programme of work